This US college student's mother and brother returned to Ukraine to defend their homeland – KION546

 This US college student’s mother and brother returned to Ukraine to defend their homeland

-Mariya Gut sipped water at a restaurant near the Baruch College campus in Manhattan — where students squinted into the cool glare of laptops and the only sign of war was a message spray painted on scaffolding across the street demanding Russia remove its “bloody hands from Ukraine!”
+(CNN) by Ray Sanchez -- Mariya Gut sipped water at a restaurant near the Baruch College campus in Manhattan -- where students squinted into the cool glare of laptops and the only sign of war was a message spray painted on scaffolding across the street demanding Russia remove its "bloody hands from Ukraine!"

 For the 18-year-old business management major from the western Ukrainian city of Lviv, her freshman year has become an afterthought.
 The plight of her homeland, nearly 5,000 miles away, is all consuming.
 She frets over her mother and only brother, who have no military training yet returned to the historic city to support the resistance to the Russian invasion.